Skip to content

 mvn archetype:generate -DgroupId=com.example -DartifactId=richtext-extension -DarchetypeArtifactId=maven-archetype-quickstart -DarchetypeVersion=1.4 -DinteractiveMode=false

-The command generates a directory called richtext-extension, including a src folder and a pom.xml file.
+This creates the richtext-extension directory that includes a src folder and a pom.xml file.

-3. Under the dependencies section, include the extension JAR you installed earlier:
+2. Under dependency, include the extension JAR you installed earlier:

 <dependency>